Desperate Situation for Gaza's 1 Million Children

 Learn more: UNICEF in the State of Palestine Escalation Humanitarian Situation Report No. 40

-Gaza's children need our help now
+Starving children in Gaza need help now

 Children in the Gaza Strip are starving to death.
 Severe malnutrition is spreading among children faster than aid can reach them, and the world is watching it happen. — Edouard Beigbeder, UNICEF Regional Director for the Middle East and North Africa